A Passion Play

 "First light.
 Here it comes.
 Tomorrow."

 Yesh has come to the city on the edge.
-Soon the powers are closing in and one of his friends begin to doubt.
+Soon the powers are closing in and one of his friends begins to doubt.
 There is just enough time for a last takeaway curry before Yesh must face what he was born to do.

 First Light, a compelling new Passion Play by Hertford playwright Kate Miller, premiered at Hertford St Andrew's in Holy Week 2015.
 Directed by National Theatre actor Trevor Michael Georges, it brought together a 2000-year-old story with the dreams, fears and struggles of 21st-Century Britain.